kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

     Note, Kubeflow is not compatible with later versions of Kustomize.
 Read [this GitHub issue](https://github.com/kubeflow/manifests/issues/538) for the latest status.

-    To deploy Kustomize v3.2.1 on a Linux box, follow these commands:
+    To deploy Kustomize v3.2.1 on a Linux box, run the following commands:

     ```
     curl -LO https://github.com/kubernetes-sigs/kustomize/releases/download/kustomize%2Fv3.2.1/kustomize_kustomize.v3.2.1_linux_amd64